xrdocs/ncs5500/_tutorials/bgp-evpn-configuration-ncs-5500-part-3.md

 </div>

-In the [next post](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-irb-configuration/), we are covering EVPN IRB and Host-Routing configuration in detail.
+In the [next post](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-irb-configuration/), we are covering EVPN Integrated Routing and Bridging (IRB) configuration in detail.